David was born in Pukekohe and ended up settling down in nearby Papakura.

 For example, it is no use buying a holiday package if that leaves you without enough money for food.
-Likewise, it's no good looking to the government to build better homes with the current legislation we have in place.
+Likewise, it is no good looking to the government to build better homes with the current legislation we have in place.

 He argues that when comparing the number of government builds promised versus the number actually delivered, it’s obvious that unless we change our ways of working, we won’t see this problem solved during our lifetimes.

-While David has found his career very rewarding, the projects that have been his favourites have been the people-centred projects he has taken on over the years.
+While David has found his career extremely rewarding, the projects that have been his favourites have been the people-centred projects he has taken on over the years.

 He and his wife have provided home schooling to their own children and other children in their community.

 They have been involved in Sunday school teaching.
 Their home has been a place to stay for many New Zealanders and people from overseas.

 David has also been involved in charitable trusts relating to youth development.